I Remember Now ~ You’re Really Not A Worrier. Really! ~ Pastor Tim Tengblad Post 43

 I really believe that we even use worry to justify ourselves.
 By that I mean we can easily be telling ourselves, “I’m a caring person because I worry about ____ .
 We think we are loving someone when we worry about them.
 “I love Janice.
 So I worry about her.”

 But is worrying about someone really loving them?
 I think not!

 1. Worrying takes us out of the present moment, which is the only space we can actually do something to help (if there is indeed something we could do.)
-We’re not present when we worry, but off in some made up future event that isn’t real, because it hasn’t yet happened!
+We’re not present when we worry, but off in some made up future event that isn’t real because it hasn’t happened!

-This spinning energy of worry actually makes it much harder for us to be a conduit of the Great Love, and for the person (we think we’re loving by worrying about them), to receive all the GOoDness wanting to come to them.
+This spinning energy of worry actually makes it much harder for us to be a conduit of the Great Love, and for the person (we think we’re loving by worrying about them), to receive all the GOoDness wanting to flow to them.

 If we are to ever be free from worry (or at least freer), we cannot believe the voice in our head that tells us:

 1. I’m a worrier.

 2. I can’t help it.

 Both of those statement are major lies with devastating consequences.
 You are NOT a worrier, and you CAN help it!